 Health & Care

-Another genetic problem is polycystic kidney disease (PKD), which can lead to kidney failure.
-Also, their large size and sedentary lifestyle make Ragdolls prone to obesity.
+Ragdoll cats are generally healthy but do have health challenges.
+Major issue cardiomyopathy (HCM), a genetic heart condition, is most common in Ragdolls.
+The disease causes the heart muscle to thicken, leading to heart failure in extreme cases.
+Another is polycystic kidney disease (PKD), which can lead to kidney failure.
+Their large size and relaxed nature make Ragdolls prone to obesity.
 This can lead to other health issues, like arthritis and diabetes.

 Suitable For